-1. Configuring Redis Connections
+1. Configuring the Redis connection

 'connections' => [